XMP-Snippets for Visual Studio Code.

 In VS Code under Extensions, search for XMP-Snippets and click on the install button.
 Alternatively download and install them here: https://marketplace.visualstudio.com/items?itemName=SteveKrantzman.xmp-snippets.
 If you don't have VS Code and would like to give it a try, you can download it here: https://code.visualstudio.com/

 I hope you enjoy using XMod-Snippets, as much as I enjoyed creating them.
-If you have any ideas to improve XMP-Snippets, send me a message with your suggestions.
+If you have any ideas to improve XMP-Snippets, or find bugs that need fixing, send me a message with your suggestions.